Admitted: New York

-You’ll never catch Kathleen bragging about graduating at the top—the very top—of her law school class, so we’re happy to do it for her.
-“I went to law school on the advice of my teachers,” she says, “but soon came to love how it revolves around logic, yet focuses on people and their needs.”
+You’ll never catch Kassy bragging about graduating at the top—the very top—of her law school class, so we’re happy to do it for her.
+“I went to law school on the advice of teachers,” she says, “but came to love how it revolves around logic, yet focuses on people and their needs.”

-Originally from Carmel, New York, Kathleen’s parents moved the family to the North of Ireland when she was just 13.
-An exceptional student, she earned her law degree from Queen’s University in Belfast, and has recently found her calling in workers’ compensation law.
+Originally from New York State, Kassy’s parents moved the family to the north of Ireland when she was 13.
+She earned her law degree from Queen’s University, Belfast and ultimately found her calling in workers’ compensation

 “I love how I’m challenged to deal with so many diverse issues.
 I work hard to produce the best results possible, always be accessible, and keep clients in the loop.
 In this field, effective communication is key.”

 Her meticulous nature and knack for problem solving are appreciated, not only by clients, but by the colleagues she mentors and collaborates with daily.
 “The environment at Jones Jones is very special.
 My co-workers are hardworking and knowledgeable, but also extremely amiable and willing to share that knowledge.”

 To stay sharp, Kassy practices yoga, enjoying both the physical fitness and mental clarity it affords.
 “It makes me a calmer, more level-headed person.
 It allows me to return to work fully recharged.”